-The Cruise Critic Editors' Picks Awards have been chosen by Cruise Critic's team of cruise editors based on the lines and ships they feel best represent excellence in each of the designated categories.
-Awards announced December 2012.
+The Cruise Critic Editors' Picks Awards are chosen by Cruise Critic's international team of editors, based on the lines and ships they feel best represent excellence in each of the designated categories.
+Awards announced November 2014.

 Believe the hype: The most eagerly-anticipated ship in years delivers - and then some.
 From the ease of boarding, to the smart wristbands, the breathtaking technology in Two70 and the bionic bartenders; plus the North Star, bumper cars and simulated sky-diving, Quantum of the Seas genuinely heralds a new era for cruising.

 As part of its Platinum programme, Thomson Cruises has invested in a series of thoughtful and well-executed upgrades across its fleet in the last few years.
 This year, new balcony cabins on Spirit, Celebration and Majesty have made the ships more modern and added a new dimension to the enjoyable at-sea experience British passengers have come to expect from the line.

 Regent is the only line at this end of the ultra-luxury scale that truly delivers all-inclusive luxury.
 Unlimited shore excursions, flights, pre-cruise hotel nights, beverage packages (including premium wines and fine spirits) and specialty restaurants -- it's all included.
 Plus, recently announced, there's unlimited Wi-Fi for cruisers in top suites.